-It is not clear whether the virus is transmitted though breast milk.
+There is no strong evidence to show that the virus can be carried or passed on in breastmilk.
 However, in infants, the risk of COVID-19 infection is low, the infection is typically mild or asymptomatic (without symptoms), while the consequences of not breastfeeding and separation between mother and child can be significant .
 For those with suspected or confirmed COVID-19, adherence to infection prevention and control measures is advised.
 The Royal College of Obstetricians and Gynaecologists has advice for breastfeeding women with confirmed or suspected COVID-19 .

 General guidance regarding risk assessment for travel during the COVID-19 pandemic is available.
-An NHS guide to the COVID-19 vaccine for all women of childbearing age, those currently pregnant, planning a pregnancy or breast feeding is available from Public Health England.
+A COVID-19 vaccination: guide on pregnancy and breastfeeding document is available from UK Health Security Agency (UKHSA).

 Good pre-travel preparation can reduce the risk of travel-associated illness.
 Women who are either breast-or bottle feeding should discuss specific health issues for the destination and risks/benefits of interventions such as vaccination, with a health professional ideally 4-6 weeks prior to departure.
 Health professionals providing pre-travel advice need to consider destination, susceptibility to travel-related illness, planned activities and any pre-existing medical conditions in their risk assessment before advising on prevention strategies.
 Destination-specific health advice can be found on our Country Information pages.